funnydevjsc/google-analytic-laravel-integrate/README.md

 ## Know issues

-This package uses the latest official SDK, libraries and methods from Google then it might be large for shared hosting.
-Please consider your server's environment before using this package.
+- This package uses the latest official SDK, libraries and methods from Google then it might be large (around 30mb for dependency package google/apiclient) for shared hosting.
+- Please consider your server's environment before using this package.
+- However, we still recommend that you follow the latest writing style for Google libraries to ensure safety, compliance, CI/CD and most importantly if you are using services

 ## Requirements